systechafrica/systechafrica.github.io/schemesetup/otherSetup.md

 ## Other Scheme Setup configs

-Configurations under **Other Setup** category enable formulation of interests, penalties, setting up pay points, actuarial valuations etc. The screenshot below shows a section within Setup Links left side panel where the various links are accessed from:
+Configurations under **Other Setup** sub menu enable formulation of interests, penalties, setting up pay points, actuarial valuations, etc. The screenshot below shows a section within the Setup Links left side panel where the various links are accessed.

 <img  alt="other setup links" width="100%" height="auto"  class="center"  src="../media2/schemeM4.png">

 ## Pay Points

 Click the **Pay Points** link to open a Pay Points window and then click the **New Pay Point** button to capture details for a new Pay Point as shown below:

 <img  alt="pay points" width="90%" height="auto"  class="center"  src="../media2/schemeM3.png">